Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• Looking at the historical 30 days volatility of 14.4% in the last 5 years of Vanguard Value Index Fund, we see it is relatively smaller, thus better in comparison to the benchmark SPY (17.2%)
+• Looking at 30 days standard deviation in of 12.5% in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (15.3%).

 DownVol: